jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic/internals.rst

 The V3 DQLA1-based controllers contain one FPGA V3 and 2 QLA boards, a
 set of DQLA-Q/DQLA-F (connected using 2 flat ribbons), one dMIB (da Vinci Manipulator Interface Board), LED boards, power supplies and relays.
-The FPGA is mounted against the controller's back panel so we can use the FireWire and Ethernet ports directly.
-The DQLA-F board mounted under the FPGA is also butting againts the back of the comtroller and provides the 4 and 5 pins connecttors for the e-stop.
+The FPGA is mounted against the controller's back panel, so we can use the FireWire and Ethernet ports directly.
+The DQLA-F board mounted under the FPGA is also butting against the back of the controller and provides the 4 and 5 pins connectors for the e-stop.

 Compared to the QLA1-based controllers, this greatly reduced the amount of internal wiring (Ethernet and FireWire pass-through cables,